|Years:||1948, 1960, 1972, 1984, 1996, 2008, 2020|

 Possibly the most intense and energetic of all the Rats, the Fire Rat has a talent for drama and excitement that others never fail to be awed by.
 They are often found embarking on social justice campaigns or marching the streets in protest of some political or social change.

-Unlike Metal Rats who keeps their emotions close to their chest, Fire Rats wear their hearts on their sleeves and never fails to let other people know their thoughts or feelings – though woe betide anyone who disagrees with them!
+Unlike Metal Rats, who keep their emotions close to their chest, Fire Rats wear their hearts on their sleeves and never fail to let other people know their thoughts or feelings – though woe betides anyone who disagrees with them!

 The Earth element brings excellent self-discipline and a strong need for security to the Earth Rat.
-This Rat has a unique talent for introspection and can analyze both their positive and negative qualities in equal measure, then strive to become the best of themselves through merging the two as one.
+This Rat has a unique talent for introspection and can analyze their positive and negative qualities in equal measure, then strive to become the best of themselves by merging the two as one.

 Earth Rats are steady and loyal, known for their dependability among their friends.
-Car breaks down in the middle of the night and you’ve no one to turn to?
+The car breaks down in the middle of the night, and you’ve no one to turn to?
 Call an Earth Rat.
-Run out of money while on holiday and found yourself stranded on an island somewhere?
+Run out of money while on holiday and find yourself stranded on an island somewhere?
 Call an Earth Rat.
-No matter what situation you are in, you can depend on Earth Rats to be there for you in times of need.
+No matter your situation, you can depend on Earth Rats to be there for you in times of need.